 Leland Jones: Yeah, that's the idea.

 William Orser: Stay out of the big cities?

 Leland Jones: Uh-huh.

-Tom Stall: [seeing that Leland and Orser mean trouble] Sir, we don't - we don't carry much cash here.
+Tom Stall: Sir, we don't... we don't carry much cash here.
 You gentlemen are certainly welcome to all of it.

-Leland Jones: [pointing his gun at the girl] Shut up, bitch!
-Okay, Billy... let's show this asshole we mean business.
+Leland Jones: [Leland holds his gun on Tom] Okay, Billy...
+Let's show this asshole we mean business.

 Leland Jones: Yes, her.
 Do her!

 [Mr. Fogarty and his men have a conversation with Tom in the diner]